Latteralus/LiquidAssets/docs/plan.md

  - ALWAYS PRINT THE FULL FILE, NO SNIPPETS.
  - All code files must be UNDER 700 lines (If more, break into several files).
  - Read todo.md, dbplan.md and structure.md (Keep these updated when possible/necessary)
  - Does not need to be backwards compatible.
+There are no prior save games or history.